 Greetings, fellow Amazons!
 Just when you thought there couldn’t possibly be more exciting Wonder Woman news coming out of the pipeline, here it is.

-That's it for this week!
-As always, check out I Am Wonder Fan on Facebook.
+That’s it for Wonder Woman Wednesday.
+See you next week.
+And as always be sure to check out I Am Wonder Fan on Facebook.